Should You Hire a Resume Writer? Are Professional Resume Services Worth It?

 You may be wondering whether investing in writing services is worth it, how the process works, and how to choose a qualified writer.

-In this post, we address these and other common questions we hear from potential clients who are deciding whether to hire a professional resume writer.
+In this post, we address common questions we hear from potential clients who are deciding whether to hire a professional resume writer.

 What does a resume writer do?

-Resume writers are experts who craft professional job application materials that clearly and concisely articulate your work history and accomplishments in the way that recruiters expect to see them.
+Resume writers are experts who craft professional job application materials that clearly and concisely articulate your work history and accomplishments in a manner that executive recruiters expect.

-If you’re having writer's block, not feeling confident in your current resume, or simply in a time crunch, having a third-party expert listen to your story, ask relevant questions, and write up your career summary can take off a lot of the pressure.
+If you’re having writer's block, not feeling confident in your current resume, or simply in a time crunch, having a third-party expert listen to your story, ask relevant questions, and write up your career summary can ease the burden of applying for new roles.

 The process also doubles as excellent interview preparation!